Vagabond (1985 film): Plot

 On a cold winter morning in the vineyards of a small village in the Gard region of France, the contorted body of a young woman, Mona Bergeron, is discovered in a ditch.
 The local gendarmes quickly determine she is a vagrant who froze to death, and she is buried in a potter's field.

-Mona's last winter is portrayed through flashbacks initiated by interviews with people who had crossed her path.
+Mona's last winter is revealed through flashbacks framed by interviews with those who crossed paths with her.
 She wanders the country alone, hitchhiking, sleeping in a tent, and doing odd jobs to survive.
-She experiences hunger, thirst, cold, dangerous situations, and lack of cigarettes or cannabis.
-She meets a maid who envies her freedom and has short relationships with another vagabond, a family of goat farmers, a professor specialising in plane trees, a Tunisian vineyard worker, and a group of homeless youths who spend their time drinking, doing drugs, and committing petty crimes at a railway station.
+She endures hunger, thirst, cold, and a scarcity of tobacco and cannabis.
+On her journey, Mona meets a housekeeper, a family of goat farmers, a professor specialising in plane trees, a Tunisian vineyard worker, and a group of homeless youths who spend their time drinking, doing drugs, and committing petty crimes at a railway station.
 She tells one companion that she left her life as a secretary in Paris to seek freedom and life without responsibility.

 Mona's boots fall apart, and after she loses her tent and sleeping bag in a fire at a squat in Nîmes, she is left with only a blanket for warmth.
 She stumbles across a bizarre harvest festival, where she is daubed with wine dregs by men in strange costumes.
 After escaping, she wanders into a vineyard, where she falls into a ditch.
 Tired, cold, wet, and now injured, she does not get up, and succumbs to the elements.

 Title

-The film's original French title, Sans toit ni loi ("without roof or law"), is a play on a common French idiom, "sans foi ni loi" ("with neither faith nor law").
-It also puns on sans toi ("without you").
+The film's original French title, Sans toit ni loi ("without roof or law"), is word play based on a common French idiom, "sans foi ni loi" ("with neither faith nor law").
+It also a pun on sans toi ("without you").